shiva123-coder/neupane-kitchen/README.md

     ```
     'django.template.context_processors.media',
     ```

+## Testing
+ -Website was tested through the build process using live browser and dev tool , additionally each pages were tested using Google Chrome, Microsoft edge and Safari.
+Also live pages were tested using Desktop, Laptop, iPhone, iPad and Android phone.
+Test document can be found here - [CLICK HERE TO VIEW](TEST.md)

 ## Deployment
 - This project was initially set up on GitHub using the Code Institue Gitpod Template.
 I have used the Code Institute gitpod template and named my repository.